vsoch/vsoch.github.io/_posts/2021/2021-03-31-national-lab-vs-academia.md

 personality and goals.
 I could easily imagine a version of myself that fell in love with the service mindset, and was more fulfilled by helping others directly.
 I would have been a perfect fit for an academic service-oriented role.
-I could also easily imagine a verison of myself in 30 years that doesn't want so much to be smacked with figuring out things I don't know, but would rather be a technical lead for a group, and teach the bucket of knowledge that has accumulated in my head after decades of stumbling.
+I could also easily imagine a version of myself in 30 years that doesn't want so much to be smacked with figuring out things I don't know, but would rather be a technical lead for a group, and teach the bucket of knowledge that has accumulated in my head after decades of stumbling.
 Your best fit depends not only on your